JCC-IBM/IBM_AI_Risk_Atlas/Revealing_personal_information_risk_for_AI.md

-# Revealing personal information risk for AI

-**Risks associated with output** \
-**Privacy** \
-**Amplified by generative AI**

-### Description

 When personal identifiable information (PII) or sensitive personal information (SPI) are used in training data, fine-tuning data, or as part of the prompt, models might reveal that data in the generated output.
 Revealing personal information is a type of data leakage.
+This risk is amplified by amplified by generative AI

 ### Why is revealing personal information a concern for foundation models?